 While he shot landscapes and other things, he is known for the many photographs he made of his wife, Eleanor, often nude.
 In the video she said she wasn’t a model, and didn’t know how to pose so she posed how Harry told her to do it.
 Then Harry chimed in, saying he didn’t know how to do it either, he was just taking pictures.
 She replied with a chuckle that he did very well.
 They were a cute couple.

 Harry said he was inspired to photograph Eleanor because of the way Stieglitz made images of Georgia O’Keeffe.
-About his multiple exposures, he said he composes those in the camera, relaying on accidents to make it surprising.
+About his multiple exposures, he said he composes those in the camera, relying on accidents to make it surprising.
 Callahan said accidents are important in photography, and quotes artist Chuck Close as saying that accidents are one thing photography has as an advantage over painting.

 The film is 23 minutes long, and I learned all that from the first few minutes — well worth watching.